skip navigation

 • Space is limited!

-• Last day to register is August 31, 2024, however, we will close early if all spots have been taken before that date.
+• Last day to register is August 31, 2025, however, we will close early if all spots have been taken before that date.

-• Last day for a refund (minus uniform cost) is August 31, 2024.
+• Last day for a refund (minus uniform cost) is August 31, 2025.

 • Please visit the XC practice information tab for more details.

-Congratulations on a successful 2023 season!
+Congratulations on a successful 2024 season!

-Additionally, there was a very successful postseason campaign for many Cheetahs athletes who competed with our conference-wide team, the California Comets, at USATF qualifying races at the both the county and regional levels, ultimately leading to the USATF National Cross Country Championships in Louisville, KY.
+Additionally, there was a very successful postseason campaign for many Cheetahs athletes who competed with our conference-wide team, the California Comets, at USATF qualifying races at the both the county and regional levels, ultimately leading to the USATF National Cross Country Championships in Shelbyville, IN.
 Seven Comets teams, featuring 8 Cheetahs athletes, advanced through the qualifying rounds to earn their places on the start line with the best teams in the country.

 The sport’s origins date back to early 19th century England, when students played a game called “hunt the hare"—also known as a "hare and hound run"—in which one or two boys, or the “hares,” would get a head start and lay a trail of shredded paper.
 A few minutes later, a larger group—the “hounds”—would follow in hot pursuit across miles of boggy English countryside.
 The object was to catch the hares before they reached a predetermined location.